 Memory Care – Designed for those experiencing dementia or other memory impairments, our licensed memory care neighborhood offers specially trained employees who provide 24-hour care, intentional programming, unique community features to accommodate the effects of memory loss, and more.

-The old saying “breakfast is the most important meal of the day” has stood the test of time — and for good reason.
-Breakfast is a key part of senior nutrition, and the benefits of this first meal of the day are vast: From improving energy levels and concentration to reducing the risk of diseases like type 2 diabetes and heart disease, and more, eating a healthy breakfast is a verified way to support overall health.
+From improving energy levels and concentration to reducing the risk of diseases like type 2 diabetes and heart disease.
+Eating a healthy breakfast is a verified way to support overall health.

 If you’re looking to improve your breakfast regime, start a new morning routine or are in need of some breakfast ideas for seniors, here’s everything to know to start your day in a healthy, satisfying way.